hufterkruk/argo-cd/docs/operator-manual/security.md

 Since Argo CD deploys the Kubernetes resources defined in git, an attacker with access to a trusted git repo would be able to affect the Kubernetes resources which are deployed.
-For example, an attacker could update the deployment manifest deploy malicious container images to the environment, or delete resources in git causing them to be pruned in the live environment.
+For example, an attacker could update the deployment manifest to deploy malicious container images to the environment, or delete resources in git causing them to be pruned in the live environment.

 ### Tool command invocation